trailofbits/sinter/README.md

 ## Purpose <a name = "purpose"></a>

 The first open-source macOS solution for allowing/denying processes was [Google's Santa](https://github.com/google/santa).
 We at Trail of Bits are fans of Santa, and [have contributed to its codebase in the past](https://github.com/google/santa/pulls?q=is%3Apr+is%3Aclosed+author%3Aalessandrogario).
-However, being developed at Google, it primarily serves Google's needs.
-The best available configuration and management server ("sync server") for Santa [is tightly integrated with Google Cloud Platform](https://github.com/google/upvote), which not everyone uses.

-We often wondered if we could implement a simpler design from scratch, in strictly user-mode, with a modern programming language that avoids the potential for memory-corruption security vulnerabilities.
-We wanted it to be cloud-vendor-neutral with regard to its management servers.
-We think an endpoint agent of this kind could serve much greater purpose than simply allowing and denying process events, so we set out to develop Sinter.<sup>[1](#nameFootnote)</sup>
+For a long time, however, many in the macOS community have asked for an open-source solution to track and manage _more_ than just process events.

+With the emergence of the EndpointSecurity API in macOS 10.15, we saw an ideal platform around which to build up such a capability.
+Starting from the ground-up around a strictly user-mode API meant that we could attempt a simpler design, and use a modern programming language that provides potentialy safer memory handling and which is reportedly [2.6x faster than Objective-C](https://www.apple.com/swift/).
+Thus, we set out to develop a new endpoint agent that we are calling Sinter.<sup>[1](#nameFootnote)</sup>

+**Sinter is a work-in-progress, not a finished product.** Currently, it demonstrates the use of the EndpointSecurity API and implements a useful subset of Santa's functionality.
+All feedback is welcome.
+If you are interested in contributing or sponsoring us to help achieve its potential, [let's get in touch](https://www.trailofbits.com/contact/).

 ## Features <a name = "features"></a>

 Sinter uses the user-mode EndpointSecurity API to subscribe to and receive authorization callbacks from the macOS kernel, for a set of security-relevant event types.
-The current version of Sinter supports allowing/denying process executions; future versions will support other types of events such as file event, socket event, and kernel event.
+The current version of Sinter supports allowing/denying process executions; in future versions we intend to support other types of events such as file event, socket event, and kernel event.

 Current features:

 - Process execution allow-listing and deny-listing
   - by code directory hash (aka "CD hash")
+  - option to deny all unknown programs (any program that is not explicitly allowed)
+  - option to deny all unsigned programs
+  - option to deny all programs with invalid signatures
-- MONITOR mode: track (but allow) process execution events and record them to a structured-format log file
+- The default configuration is a "monitor" mode: track and log (but allow) all process execution events
-- Sync server support (currently compatible with the Moroz sync-server for Santa clients)
+- Sync server support (partial; work in progress): accepts allow/deny rules from a Santa sync-server
 - Deny-rules configured with a JSON-based database provided either locally or by sync-server
-- Structured logging to the local filesystem
+- Logging to the local filesystem (in a structured JSON format)

 Planned upcoming features: